Martin-Nyaga/fast_statistics/README.md

 # FastStatistics
 ![Build Status](https://travis-ci.com/Martin-Nyaga/fast_statistics.svg?branch=master)

-Fast computation of descriptive statistics in ruby using native code and SIMD.
+A high performance native ruby extension (written in C++) for computation of descriptive statistics.

+## Overview
+This gem provides fast computation of descriptive statistics (min, max, mean, median, q1, q3, standard_deviation) for a multivariate dataset (represented as a 2D array) in ruby.

 ## Installation